Analysis: Gold: For richer, for poorer as crisis cools

 "In the environment I'm talking about, where the euro is breaking apart, the dollar may well be one of the strongest of the paper currencies, but gold will do better than paper currencies of all types.
 If this happened, we'd see gold moving over $2,000 an ounce," he added.

-At the same token, the Fed's $2.5 trillion bond-buying program is due to expire at the end of June, with some taking that as an appropriate time for another round of injecting liquidity.
+At the same token, the Fed's $2.5 trillion bond-buying programme is due to expire at the end of June, with some taking that as an appropriate time for another round of injecting liquidity.

 "So if you are looking for the Fed to do something fresh, probably you would look for the language to shift slightly ahead of FOMC meetings in the run up to the end of the first half," Credit Suisse analyst Tom Kendall said.